coast-framework/coast/docs/upgrading.md

 ## Routing

-Routing has changed in a few ways, old routing code will still work and continue to work, but there have been some improvements surrounding nested vectors.
+Routing has changed in a few ways, before you had to nest route vectors in another vector, which was confusing, now you call routes on the individual route vectors and coast does some formatting magic to get it into the right format.

 ```clojure
 (ns routes